mizutanilab/RecView/README.md

 RecView is a program for tomographic reconstruction and image processing.
 It consists of about 14,000 lines of custom source codes in C++ and CUDA C and x86/x64 machine languages.
 RecView is designed for processing data obtained at the BL20B2, BL20XU, BL37XU, and BL47XU beamlines of the synchrotron radiation facility SPring-8 and also those taken at the 32-ID beamline of Advanced Photon Source, Argonne National Laboratory.

 <IMG width=100 height=140 alt=testPattern src="pics/testPattern.png" align=left>
-Three-dimensional structural analysis with micro/nanotomography is performed by recording two-dimensional x-ray images.
-Then tomographic slices are calculated from the x-ray images by the convolution back-projection method.
+Three-dimensional structural analysis with micro/nanotomography is performed by recording two-dimensional x-ray images while rotating the sample.
+Then tomographic sections are calculated from the x-ray images by convolution back-projection method.
 This reconstruction calculation is repeated for each tomographic slice, giving the three-dimensional structure.
-RecView is a program for those tomographic reconstruction calculations with graphical user interfaces.
+RecView is a program for the tomographic reconstruction calculations with graphical user interfaces.
 Multiple data can be continuously processed by using its queueing dialog.
-Functions for the zooming reconstruction (an example is shown left), Fourier transformation, Gaussian convolution, and many other protocols for image processing are also implemented.
-The resolution of real sample images can be estimated by using a logarithmic plot in the Fourier domain.
+Functions for zooming reconstruction (an example is shown left), Gaussian convolution, and many other procedures for image processing are also implemented.
+The resolution of real sample images can be estimated with a logarithmic plot in the Fourier domain by using this program.
 <BR clear=left>

 ## License